neoforged/Documentation/docs/inventories/capabilities.md

 NeoForge provides capabilities for the following three [resource handlers][resourcehandler]: `ResourceHandler<ItemResource>`, `ResourceHandler<FluidResource>` and `EnergyHandler`.

-`ResourceHandler<ItemResource>` exposes a resource handler for handling inventory slots.
+`ResourceHandler<ItemResource>` exposes an interface for managing inventory slots.
 The capabilities of type `ResourceHandler<ItemResource>` are:

 - `Capabilities.Item.BLOCK`: automation-accessible inventory of a block (for chests, machines, etc).
 - `Capabilities.Item.ENTITY`: inventory contents of an entity (extra player slots, mob/creature inventories/bags).
 - `Capabilities.Item.ENTITY_AUTOMATION`: automation-accessible inventory of an entity (boats, minecarts, etc).
 - `Capabilities.Item.ITEM`: contents of an item stack (portable backpacks and such).

-`ResourceHandler<FluidResource>` exposes a resource handler for handling fluid inventories.
+`ResourceHandler<FluidResource>` exposes an interface for managing fluid inventories.
 The capabilities of type `ResourceHandler<FluidResource>` are:

 - `Capabilities.Fluid.BLOCK`: automation-accessible fluid inventory of a block.
 - `Capabilities.Fluid.ENTITY`: fluid inventory of an entity.